openstack-archive/solar/doc/source/tutorials/wordpress.rst

   solar resource create wp_docker wp_repo/docker

-Command `create` requires name, but it's not used for VirtualResources.
+Command `create` requires name, but it's not used by Composer.

 Now you can deploy all changes with: